annakrymova/Homology_and_Geometry_of_the_Plaquette_Eden_Model/README.md

 ## Citations

-If you use this code, cite the paper TOPOLOGY AND LOCAL GEOMETRY OF THE EDEN MODEL.
 If you use the computations and visualization of persistent homology, cite the Ripser and the GUDHI packages.

 ## Dependencies: